wp-plugins/listen-to-quran-verses/readme.txt

 == Description ==

-Simple functionnality, but yet very usefull way to listen to Quran verse by verse, specially for people trying to revise/memorise some verses, this plugin tries to let you use the functionnality with an easy interface, with a support for both RTL and LTR directions and a bilingue form.
+Simple functionnality, but yet very usefull way to listen to Quran verse by verse, specially for people trying to revise/memorise some verses, this plugin tries to let you use the functionnality with an easy interface, with a support for both RTL and LTR directions and a bilingue form, including a widget which plays a random ayah every time it load.

 The plugin switches automatically the languages and direction based on your wordpress installation